dkanh6/CMP_SC-7540-Neural-Models/README.txt

-Just a reposiory for the class
+Just a reposiory to hold scripts for various projects